Frequently Asked Questions

 The rules state that you may only be nominated once for a training contract.
 This means that you cannot be nominated for the same apprenticeship, traineeship or vocational course twice.

-You were nominated for the 2016 NSW Trainee of the Year as you did a traineeship in Certificate III in Business.
-You have since completed this traineeship and progressed to a Certificate IV in Business (Legal Administration).
-You can be nominated for the 2017 NSW Trainee of the Year as it is a different training contract.
+You were previously nominated for the NSW Trainee of the Year as you did a traineeship in Certificate III in Business Services (Business Administration).
+You have since completed this traineeship and progressed to a Certificate IV in Business Services (Legal Services).
+You can be nominated for the NSW Trainee of the Year as it is a different training contract.

 For the VET Trainer/Teacher of the Year Award, the rules differ slightly.
-Winners of the 2016 regional VET Trainer/Teacher of the Year cannot be nominated in 2017.
+Winners of the regional VET Trainer/Teacher of the Year cannot be nominated in subsequent years.

 Organisations can apply again each year, as long as they meet the eligibility criteria.

-Note that if you are an apprentice or trainee and you are applying for competency based completion, you must lodge the application form before entering the 2017 NSW Training Awards.
+Note that if you are an apprentice or trainee and you are applying for competency based completion, you must lodge the application form [Pdf] before entering the NSW Training Awards.

 If you completed earlier than this or have any questions, contact us.